 My research focuses on understanding the link between semantics and vision.
 I believe that our intelligence and ability to perceive our surroundings is strongly influenced by language and meaning.
 I am also very interested in human emotions, facial expressions, sentiment analysis, multimodal learning, transfer learning and 3D modelling of human bodies and faces; amongst others.

 I'm a student assistant supervised by postdoc researcher Timo Bolkart.
-My work is focusing on gaze behavior extraction and animation.
-Currently, one of our goals is to integrate human gaze behavior to the face model.
+My work is focusing on gaze behavior animation, 3D shape and texture reconstruction and other related things in computer vision and machine learning.

 I am interested in human object interaction learning, to start with human ground interaction leaning (walking/ running) and later on would like to extended it to more complex hand manipulated objects.